 Coordinator of the Valente Humanities Seminar 2015 - 2016 is Joni Seager, Professor and Chair, Global Studies, Bentley University.

 The theme of the 2014-2015 Valente Humanities Seminar, "Intended Consequences?
-The Historical and Contemporary Problematic of Planning," will address the logic and logistics of planning, broadly construed.
+The Historical and Contemporary Problematic of Planning," addressed the logic and logistics of planning, broadly construed.

-Coordinator of the Valente Humanities Seminar 2014 - 2015 was Cyrus Veeser.
+The coordinator of the 2014-2015 Valente Humanities Seminar was Cyrus Veeser.

 Humanities Seminar tackles the Challenges of Successful Planning